Dannyyapyap/weather_app/README.md

 Configure .env-cmdrc.json to
 1) Input your API token
-2) Update host URL that is for the application that is deployed on your server.
+2) Update host URL where the application is serve in your environment.

 ## Installing dependecies
 ```bash